Two arrested following raid

-Two people are in custody following a raid conducted in Valelevu in Nasinu yesterday afternoon.
+Two people are in custody following a raid conducted in Valelevu, Nasinu, yesterday afternoon.

-Police confirms a 31-year-old man and a 32-year-old woman were arrested following the discovery of items believed to be stolen property.
+Police confirm that a 31-year-old man and a 32-year-old woman were arrested following the discovery of items believed to be stolen property.

 Article continues after advertisement